Hennrik/DH2323-Labs/README.md

 # DH2323-Labs
-There three labs' codes of the course Computer Graphic and Interaction To finish run these codes successfully, you'd better install SDL and GLM first.
+There three labs' codes of the course Computer Graphic and Interaction In order to run these codes successfully, you'd better install SDL(Simple DirectMedia Layer) and GLM(OpenGL Mathematics ) first. otherwise, you cannot find some header files or definded namespace.